MartinRapcan/MartinRapcan/README.md

 - [Project #1]: [Brief description and link to the project]
 - [Project #2]: [Brief description and link to the project]
 - [Project #3]: [Brief description and link to the project]

+## 🤠 Westerns

+- Favorite movie: Once Upon A Time In The West
+- Favorite character: Nessuno - Man with No Name
+- Favorite moral: There was this little birdie, who didn't even know how to fly yet.
+Then one freezing cold night, he tumbles out of his nest and lands on the ground.
+Well, he starts going, "Chirp, chirp, chirp," like crazy because he was damn nearly freezing.
+Lucky for him, along comes this cow, sees him, and feels sorry for him.
+So she lifts her tail, and SPLAT! drops this steaming hot cow pie right on him!
+The little birdie is nice and warm again, but he's still not happy and keeps going, "Chirp, chirp, chirp, chirp," louder than ever!
+Then a mean old coyote hears him and comes running.
+He reaches out a paw, and pulls him out of the cow pie.
+He brushes the dirt off him real nice, and then... swallows the birdie down in one gulp!
+- Favorite quote: "When you have to shoot, shoot, don’t talk!"

 ## 📈 GitHub Stats